Museums & Galleries

-Explore UBC’s spectacular biological collections through exhibits and programs.
-More than two million specimens of plants, marine invertebrates, insects, fish, vertebrates, fungi, and fossils showcase the stunning natural history of British Columbia and beyond.
-The Beaty is also home to the largest blue whale skeleton on display in Canada.
+Explore UBC’s spectacular biological collections through exhibits and public programs.
+More than five hundred exhibits of plants, marine invertebrates, insects, fish, vertebrates, fungi, and fossils showcase the stunning natural history of British Columbia and beyond.
+The Beaty Biodiversity Museum houses over two million specimens and is also home to the largest blue whale skeleton on display in Canada.

 604.827.4955 | www.beatymuseum.ubc.ca